Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 - Against the spread, Rutgers is 4-3-0 this season.

-- The Scarlet Knights have been underdogs by 12.5 points or more two times this year and covered the spread once.
+- The Scarlet Knights have covered the spread once this year when underdogs by 13 points or more (in two chances).

-- Rutgers' games this year have gone over the total in two out of seven opportunities (28.6%).
+- Rutgers' games this season have hit the over on two of seven set point totals (28.6%).

-- When Rutgers puts up more than 17 points, it is 2-0 against the spread and 3-0 overall.
+- When Rutgers scores more than 17 points, it is 2-0 against the spread and 3-0 overall.

 - The Scarlet Knights rack up 127.7 more yards per game (342.3) than the Badgers allow per contest (214.6).

-- In games that Rutgers churns out more than 214.6 yards, the team is 3-3 against the spread and 3-4 overall.
+- Rutgers is 3-3 against the spread and 3-4 overall when the team totals more than 214.6 yards.

-- This season the Scarlet Knights have six turnovers, five fewer than the Badgers have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.